top of page

 Access

 The town of Nikko is a good base for entering the national park, there is an efficient bus system that runs from the town, and a direct train from Tokyo that takes two hours.
-The bus from Nikko to the main park area takes about 45 mins to 1 hour depending on traffic.
+The bus from Nikko town to Lake Chuzenji takes about 45 mins to 1 hour depending on traffic.
 From there you will find another bus that will take you to the shrine where the trailhead begins, this takes about 10 mins.
-There is limited parking at the shrine.

-For public transport I recommend getting the Nikko all area pass (4,520 yen), available from the TOBU Info Center in Asakusa, it includes a 20 percent discount on limited express train tickets, and unlimited bus rides inside the park.
+For public transport I recommend getting the Nikko all-area pass (4,780 yen), available from the TOBU Info Center in Asakusa, it includes a 20% discount on limited express train tickets, and unlimited bus rides inside the park.
 If taking the cheaper local trains or driving, you can just buy a bus pass from the tourist info centre at Nikko station (2,650 yen) which gives you unlimited rides into the national park.

-Note: During autumn (Sep/Oct) and long weekends, traffic can become very congested, sometimes doubling the travel time by both car and bus.
+Crowds: During autumn (Sep/Oct) and on long weekends, crowds in Nikko can be pretty intense.
+The traffic can also become very congested, sometimes doubling the travel time by both car and bus.

 Maps